 Today we have “The Battle Of The Bands!”
 Watch bands that is.
 Featuring two of the most worn bracelets by Rolex; the Datejust Jubilee vs. the Oyster bracelet.
 Both of these bands are of superior quality and design that watch connoisseurs all over regard highly.
 To some, the bracelet makes the watch.
 So which one is better?

-This is a very hard comparison, but if I have to choose one it would go the the Datejust Jubilee!
-Now at the end of the day, as I said these are both expertly crafted, high quality bracelets.
-I chose the datejust because I just have a love for many of the datejust watches that feature the Jubilee.
+This is a very hard comparison, but if I have to choose one it would go the Datejust Jubilee!
+Now at the end of the day, as I said these are both expertly crafted, high-quality bracelets.
+I chose the Datejust because I just have a love for many of the Datejust watches that feature the Jubilee.
 And own quite a few myself!

 The Datejust name has quite a history to it.
 1945 marks the first year that the Rolex Datejust watches began production.
 This would change the game for Rolex and become one of their most popular lines in the market.

 The Jubilee is a bracelet that will definitely provide comfort.
 It is not as large and bulky as the Oyster bracelet and the links are slightly separated, which gives the watch a natural feel on the wrist.
 What I mean by this is the watch does not feel glued to your body; it stays on sturdy but has a slight ‘jiggle’ to it.